-You should continue to take all necessary precautions after getting the vaccine, including wearing personal protective equipment and conducting regular testing.
+You should continue to take all necessary precautions after getting the vaccine, including wearing PPE and conducting regular testing.
 This will continue to keep residents and staff safe.

 Some people will experience symptoms that mimic COVID-19, but most are minimal and last only one or two days.
 This shows the vaccine is working and your body is building protection.

 Most symptoms can be managed with acetaminophen or ibuprofen (Tylenol or Advil).
 If you experience more severe side effects, please contact your physician.